-Beans on toast is a British staple, but you can very easily make it something special.
+Baked beans on toast is a British staple, but you can very easily make it something special with a side of fresh soda bread.
 Don't be put off by the long cooking time - it's just a few minutes of effort and the rest of the time it takes care of itself.

 Drain the white beans and put them in a large pan.
 Cover with water and bring to the boil.
 Drain again and return to the pan.
 Cover with water and cook for approximately one hour, or until just soft.
 Remove from the heat and drain.